 Going out into nature with your little ones lets you see familiar places through new eyes— because everything is so new to them.

 Those of you who love hiking already understand what research shows: getting out into nature is tremendously good for the mind and the body (and as a bonus, getting outside and exercising can help new mothers battling dramatic hormonal changes).
 Exposure to nature has wonderful benefits for babies and kids, as well (language development?
 Sleeping benefits?
 Yes, please).

-Soft structured baby carriers — that’s your garden variety baby carrier, like the Ergo — can get you through the first six to ten months or so of hiking, but as your baby gets bigger, you may want something with more structure and storage options.
+Soft structured baby carriers — these are your garden variety baby carrier, like the Ergo — can get you through the first six to ten months or so of hiking, but as your baby gets bigger, you may want something with more structure and/or storage options.
 Here’s why:

 - Baby hiking carriers, like regular hiking backpacks, use lightweight aluminum frames to provide the structure you need to carry heavier cargo (aka your kid plus his snacks, water, diapers, and so on).

 - Baby hiking carriers also keep you and your kiddo cool as you sweat up those hills, since he isn’t smushed right up against your body (like in a soft carrier).